logo

 Morning Consult Logo

-Surveys conducted among at least 474 likely voters in each state, with margins of error of +/-2 to +/-5 percentage points.
+Surveys conducted among likely voters in each state, with margins of error of +/-2 to +/-5 percentage points.
 Figures may not add up to 100% due to rounding.

 Likely U.S. voters said whom they would vote for if the 2024 election for U.S. Senate were held today